The Portfolio Dashboard

 The sophistication trap.

 The typical lifecycle of a portfolio dashboard in a large organisation goes like this.
-A data or BI team builds an initial version that covers the basics: project status, budget variance, milestone tracking.
+A data or BI team builds an initial version covering project status, budget variance and milestone tracking.
 Leadership uses it for a cycle or two.
 Then someone, usually with good intentions, decides the dashboard needs to be more comprehensive.
 More drill-down capability is added.
 More KPIs are included.
-A secondary view for dependency mapping is built.
+A dependency mapping view is built.
 An executive summary tab is added on top.
 The dashboard grows.

 At some point, the dashboard stops being used before governance meetings and starts being used only by the people who built it.
 Leadership has not rejected it; they have quietly found it easier to call the PMO lead and ask for a verbal update.
 The information is in the dashboard, but getting to it requires effort and interpretation that leadership does not want to supply.
 The dashboard has become a data warehouse with a front end, rather than a decision support tool.